 -Again, take notes while you read.
 It’s what the best readers do, period. it’s called “marginalia.”
 For instance, John Stuart Mill hated Ralph Waldo Emerson, and we know this based on his copies of Emerson’s books where he made those (private) comments.
 You can also see some of Mark Twain’s fascinating marginalia here.
 Bill Gates’ marginalia is public on a website he keeps called The Gates Notes.
 It’s a way to have a conversation with the book and the author.
 Don’t be afraid to judge, criticism or exclaim as you read.

 -Wisdom, not facts.
 We’re not just looking random pieces of information.
 What’s the point of that?
 Your commonplace book, over a lifetime (or even just several years), can accumulate a mass of true wisdom–that you can turn to in times of crisis, opportunity, depression or job.

 -But you have to read and approach reading accordingly.
 Montaigne once teased the writer Erasmus, who was known for his dedication to reading scholarly works, by asking with heavy sarcasm, “Do you think he is searching in his books for a way to become better, happier, or wiser?”
 In Montaigne’s mind, if he wasn’t, it was all a waste.
 A commonplace book is a way to keep our learning priorities in order.
-It motivates us to look for and keep only the things we can use.
+It motivates us to look for and keep only the .